EducatedSuddenBucket/fetches/README.md

 # Fetch Library

-This repository is a collection of various fetch scripts.
+This repository is a collection of various system information fetch scripts.

 ## neofetch